easonchai/hacktoberfest-challenge-3/README.md

 You are encouraged to improve on the source code because that is where your creativity shines and the possibilities are endless!

 Idea
-- Tshirt claim website
-    - Hacktoberfest image not showing
-    - Login page not found
+- Todo list
+    - Editing list creates double entry
+    - Delete doesnt auto update until refresh
-    - Claim button not working
+    - Add button not working
-    - CSS Style missing
-    - Dark mode not working
+    - Categories doesnt shift